TyrfingMjolnir/awesome-cliff-burton/README.md

 # Awesome Clifford Lee Burton
 #### Perhaps the last classic composer out there to make an impression
-As a fan of Cliff Burton's Metallica I compiled the list below( it's still in the making ) Links to people who either inspire you to play Cliff Burton's pieces right or attempts to teach you how to do this
+As a fan of Cliff Burton's Metallica I compiled the list below( it's still in the making ) Links to people who either inspire you to play Cliff Burton's pieces or attempts to teach you how to do this correctly

 # Grzegorz Kosinski
 https://www.youtube.com/channel/UCOjeeDJZCiG4aY1sCoD2oNA